smozaffari/academic-kickstart/content/author/admin/_index.md

 # List (academic) interests or hobbies
 interests = [
-  "Human Genetics",
+  "Human Genetics & Genomics"
-  "Genomics",
-  "Science Communication",
-  "Science Art"
+  "Science Communication & Art"
 ]

 # Organizational groups that you belong to (for People widget)